 4. Expand our food inspection protocols.

-Everyone is affected when the food supply is in danger, and ours is.
+Everyone is affected when the food supply is in danger, and our food supply is disastrously uninspected.
 The FDA inspects between 1-2% of the food we import, and more and more, Americans are living off of imports.
 The tax reform mentioned above would give the government the funds it needs to secure the safety of our food supply.